dwyn/cc/ConceptCommunity.md

 #Notes for Concept Community
-Test

 ## i.e. Notes for future me.

-It's a sad.
+It's a sad day.
 I've had to ship my computer into Apple (yet again).
 So I'll just be reading and formulating next steps for the models, controllers, and views until I receive a new machine and can actually build the next steps out.
 By the way, why do we call it MVC and not MCV (or even VCM)?
 I digress...

 ##Le DB SCHEMA
 Okay!
 So I’ve spent a lot of time trying to figure out the most effiecient set up for my db schema!
 (Since I have nothing better to do without a working computer and all). <a href:'https://hackernoon.com/domain-driven-design-in-elixir-4dc416ac0a36'>Hackermoon</a> had a very interesting write up on aggreggate roots which shifted my approach the setting up the db schema.